Qualitative research questions focus on depth and quality, exploring the “why and how” behind decisions, without relying on statistical tools.

 However, investing in smart survey tools, like ProProfs Survey Maker, can significantly streamline this process, allowing you to create various types of surveys in minutes.

-With this survey tool, you can generate forms, NPS surveys, tests, quizzes, and assessments.
+With this survey tools, you can generate forms, NPS survey, tests, quizzes, and assessments.

 It’s also useful for conducting polls, sidebar surveys, and in-app surveys.
 Offering over 100 templates and more than 1,000,000 ready-to-use examples of phenomenological research questions, this software simplifies the task immensely.